delas/plg/README.md

 ![Untitled](https://github.com/delas/plg/assets/867237/5d5dd159-826c-4b09-9de5-0b7176a3c5a6)

+## Main features

+* Random process generation, with different complexity parameters
+* Random process evolution (to generate slight variations of existing processes)
+* Configuration of time for activities duration and time between activities (via Python scripts)
+* Generation of static/dynamic data objects for multi-perspective event log generation (via Python scripts)
+* Import of process from
+  * PLG file format
+  * BPMN files (generated from SAP Signavio)
+* Export of generated processes as
+  * PLG file format
+  * BPMN 2.0 XML file
+  * BPMN as Graphviz Dot file
+  * Petri net as Graphviz Dot file
+  * Petri net as LoLA file
+  * Petri net as PNML file
+  * Petri net as TPN file
+* Generation of an event log with any number of traces
+* Fine-tuned configuration of noise parameters for event log generation
+* Export of the generated event log as
+  * XES file (both compressed as `.xes.gz` and not compressed as `.xes`)
+  * MXML file (both compressed as `.mxml.gz` and not compressed as `.mxml`)
+* Generation of an infinite stream of events
+* Event streams generated as MQTT-XES format (cf. https://www.beamline.cloud/mqtt-xes/)
+* Ability to dynamically switch the process generting the events (to simulate concept drift in streams)
+* Generation of noise into the stream

 ## Help
 * Visit the [Wiki](https://github.com/delas/plg/wiki) for all information.
 Useful quick documentation:
  * How to specify [Data Objects](https://github.com/delas/plg/wiki/Data-Objects-Definition) to generate multiperspectives logs